the blessing

 submission

 There is a particular word that gives the arrangement away.
 You submit.
 You submit a pull request, a design for review, a manuscript, a claim.
-The word predates all of these uses, and yet it has kept its oldest meaning intact; to submit is to place oneself under.
-Somewhere upstream of the thing you have made sits a person or a body whose function is not to make anything but to permit it, and the vocabulary we have built around that person is priestly and sovereign at once.
+The word is older than all of these uses, and it has kept its oldest meaning intact: to submit is to place oneself under.
+Somewhere upstream of the thing you made sits a person or a body whose function is not to make anything but to permit it.
 Approval.
 Sign-off.
 Clearance.
 The imprimatur — literally, let it be printed.
 You do the work; someone else decides whether the work is allowed to become real.

 Whoever that someone is, they are rarely thanked and often resented, and the resentment survives even a gatekeeper who is careful and right on the merits.
-A review team can be responsive and fair and correct, and the people waiting on it will still feel it as the place where velocity goes to wait.
 The same charge builds around a compliance desk, a licensing board, a planning inspector, a peer reviewer, an editor.
-What these have in common is not the kind of work they oversee, and not the temperament of the people who staff them.
-It is a shared arrangement: someone can do the work, has the competence to do it, and still cannot proceed until a second party, who did not do it, gives permission.
+The shared arrangement is simple: someone can do the work, has the competence to do it, and still cannot proceed until a second party, who did not do it, gives permission.

-Not every gate of this kind is worth arguing about, and it helps to say early which ones are not.
-When a landlord approves a subletter, the approval does not turn on whether the subletter is any good.
-The landlord owns the thing being acted upon, and ownership, not expertise, is what the gate protects.
-Gates like that — grounded in property, in consent, in the plain right to decide what happens to what is yours — are mostly untouched by any shift in what machines can do, and they are not the subject here.
+Not every gate is worth arguing about.
+Some protect ownership, consent, or the plain right to decide what happens to what is yours.
 The gate worth examining is the other kind, the one that justifies itself by knowing better: the senior who signs off because they understand more, the credential that vouches for its holder to people who have no other way to know.
 These rest on a claim about competence, and a claim about competence is exactly what artificial intelligence has begun to unsettle.

 You have probably seen the worry stated plainly, more than once.
 The machines will do the work, and the people who did it will have nothing left to do.
 That fear is real and near at hand, and nothing here is meant to wave it off.
-But it tends to arrive with a reassurance close behind — that the work does not disappear so much as move up a level, and that the displaced will not sit idle but become the ones who verify, approve, orchestrate, and evaluate what the machines produce.
-As a guess about where the jobs go, this is reasonable enough.
-What it may be slipping past, when we reach for it too quickly, is everything it takes for granted: that a society of verifiers is a fine place to live and work.
-That is the assumption worth slowing down on — not because displacement matters less, but because the consolation we offer against it may reshape work more deeply than the displacement itself, and we are accepting it almost without looking.
+But the reassurance that follows it deserves its own scrutiny: the work will move up a level, and the displaced will become the ones who verify, approve, orchestrate, and evaluate what the machines produce.
+As a guess about where some jobs go, this is reasonable enough.
+As a picture of work worth wanting, it assumes too much.
+That is the assumption worth slowing down on.

 what the machine leaves behind

-Two things we usually picture as one can, in fact, be separated.
+Two things we usually picture as one can be separated.
 There is the making of a thing — the diagnosis, the drawing, the code, the argument.
 And there is the authorizing of it: the act that lets the thing count, circulate, and bind.
 For most of history the same hands did both, so we had no reason to see them as two things at all.
 The medieval guilds are the plain case.
-A guild was an association of craftsmen — weavers, masons, goldsmiths — that decided who was allowed to practice a trade and what the work had to meet.
-The master's mark stamped on a finished piece did two jobs at once, inseparably, because one person did them both: it told a buyer the work was sound, and it kept out anyone beyond the guild who might have competed.
+The master's mark stamped on a finished piece did two jobs at once: it told a buyer the work was sound, and it kept out anyone beyond the guild who might have competed.

 Sociologists have a name for the second job.
-They call it professional closure, which is only the tendency of a trade to protect its members by controlling who is let in.
-Their recurring finding is how hard closure and quality are to tell apart, because the two almost always come bundled.
-When the United States remade medical training after the Flexner Report of 1910, it raised the floor of what a doctor had to know, which was a real gain — but the same reform shut down the schools that had trained poorer, rural, and Black physicians, which thinned the profession and lifted the incomes of those who stayed.
+They call it professional closure, the tendency of a trade to protect its members by controlling who is let in.
+The hard part is that closure and quality almost always come bundled.
+When the United States remade medical training after the Flexner Report of 1910, it raised the floor of what a doctor had to know, and the same reform shut down many of the schools that had trained poorer, rural, and Black physicians.
 One act did both, and there is no clean way to keep the good it did apart from the harm.

 What kept the two bundled — what kept the resentment from boiling over — is that the person at the gate could usually do the work too.
 The master could make the shoe.
 The senior physician knew more medicine than the resident.
 The editor could, in principle, write the piece.
 Authorization rested on top of competence, and because it did, you could never quite say whether the fee you paid bought the assurance or the permission.
 That blurring flattered everyone it touched.
 It let the arrangement look like protection even where it worked as a toll, and it let the people collecting the toll believe the gentler version of what they were doing.